Eyesore123/blog-app/README.md

 Admin can use Google Cloud Translation API to translate posts to other languages.

-Admin has an additional panel in admin dashboard that lets admin send emails to users.
+Admin has an additional panel (front-end) in admin dashboard that lets admin send emails to users.
 Options: to everyone / admins / subbed users / users.
 Admin can also send a test post send to selected email.

 Admin can store images and videos from admin dashboard to a database.
 Admin can also fetch images and videos from db and show them as a list and delete items.